Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 They’re both unflavored because that’s how I roll, but I understand most people aren’t fans of unflavored vegan protein powders.

-But I only drink them in ‘Vitamix’ smoothies that can have all sorts of tasty things: bananas, berries, pineapple, seasonal fruit, almond butter, etc.
+But I only drink them in ‘Vitamix’ smoothies that can have all sorts of tasty things added: bananas, berries, pineapple, seasonal fruit, almond butter, etc.

 Naked Pea from Naked Nutrition is the more budget-friendly one and uses non-organic American peas.